-ERC Starting Grant, March 2014 – February 2019
+ERC Starting Grant, March 2014 – November 2019

-- Principal Investigator: Sabina Leonelli (Note: on maternity leave mid-June to mid-October 2014)
+- Principal Investigator: Sabina Leonelli

-- Research Fellow: Niccolò Tempini (starting 1 November 2014)
+- Research Fellow: Niccolò Tempini

-- PhD Student: Gregor Halfmann (starting 1 October 2014)
+- PhD Student: Gregor Halfmann

 The scale of scientific data production has massively increased over the last decades, raising urgent questions about how scientists are to transform the resulting masses of data into useful knowledge.
 A technical solution to this problem is offered by technologies for the storage, dissemination and handling of data over the internet, including online databases that enable scientists to retrieve and analyze vast amounts of data of potential relevance to their research.
 These technologies are having a profound effect on what counts as scientific knowledge and on how that knowledge is obtained and used.
 This is a step change in scientific methods, which scientists refer to as ‘data-intensive’ research.
 The characteristics and philosophical implications of this emerging way of doing science have not yet been extensively and systematically analyzed.
 This is partly due to the relative scarcity of empirical, qualitative research on how data disseminated online are actually used across scientific fields; and partly to the lack of scholarship bringing results from social and historical studies of data-intensive research to bear on philosophical accounts of scientific methods, practices and knowledge.
-This project aims to fill this gap by combining the analytic apparatus developed by philosophers of science with empirical, qualitative methods used by social scientists to investigate cutting-edge scientific practices.
+This project aimed to fill this, gap by combining the analytic apparatus developed by philosophers of science with empirical, qualitative methods used by social scientists to investigate cutting-edge scientific practices.

 Methods and timeline